 We live in an age where medical machines can keep us alive long after we normally would have died.
 And with this ability to artificially extend life comes the question of whether we want to be kept alive by a machine if we become incapacitated.
 Doctors used to make these calls.
 But in 2004, Tennessee enacted the Right to Natural Death Act that allows each Tennessean to create a document instructing loved ones on how long they wish to be kept alive by artificial means in the event that they are incapacitated.

-The Clarksville living will lawyers at Batson Nolan PLC like to include a living will in our estate planning package for just this reason.
-A Living Will is a legal document that contains two end-of-life elections:
+The lawyers at Batson Nolan PLC like to include a living will in our estate planning package for just this reason.
+A living will is a legal document that contains two end-of-life elections:

 - Whether or not one wants to be kept alive by artificial means when the doctors have told your family that you have no meaningful chance of survival; and

 - Whether or not one wishes to be an organ donor.

 The living will is extremely important as it deals with two very sensitive end-of-life preferences.
 Our Clarksville living will attorneys strongly encourage our clients to execute living wills for two reasons.

 Two Reasons Why Everyone Needs a Living Will

 Everyone needs a living will regardless of age because tragedies happen every day.
 And if a tragic accident renders you unable to make healthcare decisions for yourself, the only way to ensure that your desires are honored is to have a living will properly in place.
 Let’s look at an example.